 - Interns are expected to comply with the Code of Ethics and Standards of Practice of The Academy of Nutrition and Dietetics.

 Credentialing and Licensure

 Upon successful completion of the UT Martin dietetic internship, the intern will receive a verification statement issued by ACEND which enables them to establish eligibility to take the national registration examination for dietitians.
 Once the former intern has passed the registration examination for dietitians administered by the Commission on Dietetic Registration (CDR) he/she will be a Registered Dietitian.
-The individual will also be eligible for Licensure in the state of Tennessee.
-Many states require licensure before being able to practice as a Registered Dietitian.
+The individual will be eligible for licensure by any state Department of Professional Regulation where it is required to practice.